SolidWallOfCode/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/plugin-priority.en.rst

 to a hook at a lower priority.
 Creating a callback with a lower priority can be used to have the callback invoked after another plugin.

-The default priority is intended to provide a space between that and the maximum priority of a plugin to allow another plugin to schedule a callback earlier.
+The effective priority is intended to provide a space between that and the maximum priority of a plugin to allow another plugin to schedule a callback earlier.
 Otherwise a set of plugins at the same priority could not do this cooperatively.
 That is important in situations where priority used primiarly for ordering callback invocations rather than controllling which callbacks are invoked.

-Plugins have no control over their priority, that is set by the administrator.
+Plugins have no control over their maximum priority, that is set by the administrator in :file:`plugin.config`.
+The effective priority can be changed but can never be larger than the maximum priority.

 The priority threshold can be set at multiple levels.
-There is a global value that can be changed and is the default threshold for all hooks unless overrridden by a more specific action.
+There is a global value that can be changed and is the effective threshold for all hooks unless overrridden by a more specific action.
 This mechanism enables global level control of which plugins run but not on a per hook or per transaction basis.